mnjm/mnjm.github.io/content/posts/Fly-io-Why-is-it-awesome/index.md

 Additionally, they offer a free tier to help you get started.

 ## Free Tier
+{{< admonition info >}}
+From 2024, Fly.io has locked the Free tier behind $5 per month Hobby Plan 😔
+{{< /admonition >}}
 However, their free tier is somewhat limited compared to what Google and Oracle Cloud offer.
 Nonetheless, if you're considering a paid plan, they do provide [pricing](https://fly.io/docs/about/pricing/) that is similar to AWS.
+As of my last check, the following are the limits for their free offerings.
+{{< admonition note >}}
-As of my last check, the following are the limits for their free offerings. *Note: Activating your account, even for the free tier, requires an International Credit Card, but rest assured, you will not be charged.
-More details can be found [here](https://fly.io/docs/about/credit-cards/)*
+Activating your account, even for the free tier, requires an International Credit Card, but rest assured, you will not be charged.
+More details can be found [here](https://fly.io/docs/about/credit-cards/)
+{{< /admonition >}}
 *   Up to 3 shared-cpu-1x 256mb VMs
 *   3GB persistent volume storage (total)
 *   160GB outbound data transfer